Routes & Schedules

 Forden Station and the Downtown Transfer Station accommodate over 90,000 transfers on an annual basis.
 In 2011, Forden Station replaced four covered shelter amenities on Columb Dr. behind Target as Wave Transit’s main transfer station.
 Forden Station provides a safe, off street environment and adequate amenities for customers to transfer or wait on a bus.

-Effective January 2020, the new Downtown Transfer Station, located on 3rd St. and Campbell St., will replace the current, on street transfer center located at 2nd St. and Princess St. The revised location provides enhanced safety for customers as well as pedestrian and motor vehicle traffic travelling along 2nd St. and Princess St.
+Effective January 2020, the new Downtown Transfer Station, located on 3rd St. and Campbell St., will replace the current, on street transfer center located at 2nd St. and Princess St. The revised location provides enhanced safety for customers as well as pedestrian and motor vehicle traffic travelling along 2nd St. and Princess St. The images below show the vast improvement for bus customers and the downtown community.

 A Cleaner Environment